 We also presented an alternative GISS algorithm in [16].
-Based on an effective-fringe property that assumes constant C_a and C{ef} , it uses a bottom-up dynamic programming technique to compute lower and upper bounds for the global solution to the asymmetric GISS problem.
+Based on an effective-fringe property, it uses a bottom-up dynamic programming technique to compute lower and upper bounds for the global solution to the asymmetric GISS problem when c_a and c_f are constants.
 We call it GISS/FAF.
 The algorithm may be extended to use variable c_a and c_f under the WS-bounded capacitance model, and we call it GISS/VAF.
 In both cases, the exact solution may be outside the range defined by the resulting lower and upper bounds.
 Both GISS/FAF and GISS/VAF algorithms further use the SISS algorithm to obtain final solutions within the lower and upper bounds, whereas the GISS/(E)LR algorithm uses the lower bound as the final solution due to its high convergence.
-In addition, we also apply the SISS algorithm in a greedy order, which is equivalent to invoking only Step 3 in the GISS/(E)LR algorithm (Table V).
+In addition, we also apply the SISS algorithm in a greedy order, which is equivalent to invoking only step 3 in the GISS/(E)LR algorithm (Table V).
 The SISS algorithm obtains a local-optimal solution for the GISS problem.

 We compare the average HSPICE delay for solutions given by these algorithms in Table VII (average delay is our objective function).
 As seen from the table, the GISS/(E)LR algorithm always achieves results better than the SISS solutions, with up to 39% delay reduction.
 Therefore, it is important to find the globally optimal solution to the GISS problem.
 The improvement of the GISS/(E)LR algorithm over the SISS algorithm is reduced when the pitch spacing increases, due to the fact that the coupling capacitance is less significant for larger pitch spacings.
 Nevertheless, compared with the SISS algorithm, the GISS/(E)LR algorithm still reduces the average delay by 8.6% in the case of maximum pitch spacing.
-Because neither c_a nor c_f is a constant in DSM designs, both GISS/(E)LR and GISS/VAF algorithms obtain better results than the GISS/FAF algorithm does.
-The GISS/(E)LR algorithm obtains an extra delay reduction of up to 17% when compared with the GISS/FAF algorithm.
+Because neither c_a nor c_f is a constant in DSM designs, both GISS/(E)LR algorithm obtains an extra delay reduction of up to 17% when compared with the GISS/FAF algorithm.
 Furthermore, compared to the GISS/VAF algorithm, the extra delay reduction of the GISS/(E)LR algorithm is up to 7.1%.
-More significantly, the GISS/(E)LR algorithm runs 100 times faster.
-It also uses much less memory.
+More significantly, the GISS/(E)LR algorithm runs 100x faster.
+It also uses memory.
 Because the GISS/(E)LR algorithm is much faster and always achieves the best results in experiments, we suggest that the GISS/(E)LR algorithm shall be used instead of other algorithms.